Ramphoryncus/LastDropDevLog/Devlog.md

 One in the BP_BodyChar
 https://blueprintue.com/blueprint/sxj-b_j7/

 The mouse cursor is on the screen at all times.
-I had considered creating a custom icon/widget for the mouse cursor but that was not vitally important, seeing the mouse cursor was so I fixed it.
+I had considered creating a custom icon/widget for the mouse cursor but that was not vitally important, seeing the mouse cursor was, so I fixed it.

 I started playing through the levels.
 Spring was my first stop.